Meet Jack, the original Red Strawberry Popcorn man since 1962. Here is his story:

 Some of you may recall seeing my parents at the gourd shows, wheat weavers conventions and misc markets and fairs.
-Dad was one of the founding fathers of the Illinois Gourd Society and Mom was a wheat weaving instructor at Rock Valley College.
+Dad was one of the founding fathers of the Illinois Gourd Society and Mom even spent a little time as a wheat weaving instructor at Rock Valley College.

 Since 1962, we've never bought popcorn seed.
 We've hand picked the ears of corn which will be the seed for the next years crop.
 If the ear is odd shaped, wrong color, too big, too small...it won't make it in to the field next year.
 Only the best seed is used.

 Our vision, like my Dad's, is to grow; "The Tastiest Popcorn Ever"!!!